menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

    * **ASN**: Enter a number for the Autonomous System to which the DNS server belongs.
    * **Keepalive time**: Enter the frequency, in seconds, (from 0--65535) that *keepalive* notifications are sent to the BGP peer.
    * **Hold time**: Enter the interval, in seconds, (from 0--65535) after which a *keepalive* notification has not been received and a BGP peer is declared dead.
+   * **CLI**: If you want to use vtysh command line to configure the network setup, use the dropdown to select :guilabel:`On` and enter your password.
    * **Router ID**: Enter a unique ID for the appliance, in dotted-decimal notation (A.B.C.D).
 The ID can be any unique value, but it is recommended to use a number that represents the appliance, such as its eth0 IP address.
    * **Neighbors**: Add the IP addresses of the routers with which the appliance forms a neighbor relationship.
 These routers must be capable of using BGP and be configured to form a relationship with the appliance.